Providing the opportunity to experience a variety of technology and platforms to scaffold learning

 Virtual Learning Environment

-This year the School was delighted to launch myCollegiate – the online learning management system that supports Collegiate’s Teaching and Learning Framework.
-It has quickly become central to how our students access learning materials, submit work and track timetables and events.
+The School utilises the platform myCollegiate – the online learning management system that supports Collegiate’s Teaching and Learning Framework.
+It is central to how our students access learning materials, submit work and track timetables and events.

-We were delighted to present a further extension of myCollegiate – our new Parent Portal.
+A further extension of myCollegiate is our Parent Portal.

 Collegiate's information and communication technologies are provided for educational, communication and research purposes for all members of the School community.
 The School has the dual responsibility to maximise the benefits of these technologies, while at the same time minimising the risk.
 The primary purpose of these technologies is to provide access to the vast number of online and local resources that support the School and its students in achieving strong learning outcomes.